 Place a couple of slices of brie on top of each bowl of soup and season with freshly ground black pepper.

-- You want nestle the thyme and bay leaves down into the water, but try to keep the thyme intact, without the leaves going everywhere.
+- Try to keep the thyme intact: You want nestle the thyme and bay leaves down into the water, but without the leaves going everywhere.
 Don't submerge them under the cauliflower because you'll need to remove them before blending.

 Recipe